 \section{Conclusion}

 For a single companion of a star, we are able to determine its orbital parameters directly from the observational data by computing the FFTs for three different frequencies, namely $ F(0) $, $ F(n) $ and $ F(2n) $.
 We chose $ n $ and $ 2 n $, but according to expression (\ref{eq07}) we could have chosen any frequency multiple of $ n $.
-However, unless the eccentricity is extremely high, this two frequencies correspond to the highest peaks produced by the companion in the spectrum and are therefore easier to identify.
-Moreover, if the eccentricity is close to zero (which is often the case for ``hot Jupiters'' and close binaries), $ F(kn) \approx 0 $, except for $ k = 0 $ and $ k = 1 $.
-In this case $ \omega_j $ and $ T_{0j} $ cannot be determined, but it is still possible to establish the position of the planet in the orbit $ \lambda_j = \omega_j - n_j T_{0j} $ as
+However, unless the eccentricity is extremely high, these two frequencies correspond to the highest peaks produced by the companion in the spectrum and are therefore easier to identify.
+Moreover, if the eccentricity is close to zero (which is often the case for ``hot Jupiters'' and close binaries), $ F(kn) \approx 0 $, except for $ k = \pm 1 $.
+In this case, $ \omega_j $ and $ T_{0j} $ cannot be determined, but for a given time $t=t_0$, it is always possible to establish the position of the companion in the orbit, $ \lambda_{j} = M_{j} + \omega_j $, as

-The orbital parameters determined with our method present errors that are proportional to the precision of the instrument and inversely proportional to the number of data points, since a large number of points increases the convergence between expressions (\ref{eq03}) and (\ref{eq04}).
+The orbital parameters determined with our method present errors that are proportional to the precision of the instrument and inversely proportional to the number of data points, since a large number of points increases the convergence with expression (\ref{eq04}).
 The agreement between the Fourier parameters and the true parameters can be increased if we perform a $ \chi^2 $ minimization after determining the orbit of each companion.
 This procedure should be fast using a standard method such as a Levenberg-Marquardt algorithm\cite{Press_etal_1992}, since the Fourier parameters are already close to the minimum value of $ \chi^2 $.
 Even though the FFT method is established for keplerian orbits, it also works on realistic systems for which planet-planet interactions are weak.
-Indeed, this method has already been tested with success in the determination of the orbital parameters of three different planetary systems\cite{Correia_etal_2005,Lovis_etal_2006,Pepe_etal_2006}, where we obtained the same results as other classical alternative methods.
+Indeed, this method has already been tested with success in the determination of the orbital parameters of several different planetary systems\cite{Correia_etal_2005, Lovis_etal_2006, Pepe_etal_2006, Delisle_etal_2016}, providing similar results as other classical alternative methods.